 We love all things climate.
 Our lab is interested in the hows and whys of climate and weather, but also the so whats.
-Our work spans a number of topics - from addressing questions on atmospheric circulation and climate variability, to understanding climate impacts on natural resources, to developing climate datasets and tools.
+Our work spans many topics - from addressing questions on climate variability, to understanding climate impacts on natural resources, to developing climate datasets and tools.
 We work to better connect climate information and science to a variety of disciplines and improve the accessibility of climate information to assist decision-makers and other scientists, as well as to better communicate the importance of climate variability to the general public.

 - Josh successfully defended his Masters Thesis "Verification of Red Flag Warnings across the Northwestern US as large fire occurrence forecasts"

 - John co-authored a paper in Science led by Park Williams from Columbia University that details the current megadrought in southwestern North America and the role of human-caused climate change in its intensity